tgoky/privy-mammothon-prediction-dapp/README.md

 The First Prediction Market on the Monad Ecosystem

-Be a muffled bird on the monad market !
+Be a muffled mamo on the forma market !

 VISIT: https://muffledbirdmarket.netlify.app/